Art Journaling for Anxiety: Dwelling in the Mystery

 I’ve been trying to find the words to describe why working abstract, with no plan, and letting go of the outcome is such a mindful, exciting, and yet calming experience all at once.
 It’s one of my main forms of creative self-care these days, and really helps when I feel anxiety.
-I’m so excited to share this with you.
+I’m so excited to share how I use art journaling for anxiety.

 Please be sure to share it with your friends and anyone who could use a little help “ARTing it out” right now.